-Offers a monthly federal benefit designed to make phone or internet services more affordable and accessible to low-income households.
+Offers a monthly federal benefit designed to make phone and internet services more affordable and accessible to low-income households.
 The discount can be used to help pay for home or mobile phone service or for high-speed broadband connection.

 Amount of Funding

 Eligible participants may receive up to $9.25 monthly discount for phone or internet service.
 Individuals living on tribal lands may receive a discount up to $34.25 per month.

 Individuals may apply if they meet one of the following qualifying factors:

 - Their income is 135% or less than the federal poverty guidelines

 - Anyone in their household participates in Medicaid, Supplemental Nutrition Assistance Program (SNAP), Federal Public Housing Assistance (FPHA), Supplemental Security Income (SSI), or the Veterans Pension and Survivors Benefit programs

 - Their child or dependent participates in one of the qualifying federal assistance programs